 While snake plants aren’t heavy feeders, they still require nutrients, including nitrogen, potassium, phosphorus, and magnesium.
 While your potting soil may have some nutrients, you’ll need to apply fertilizer to keep your snake plant healthy.

-A balanced houseplant fertilizer is the best option for your snake plant.
+A balanced houseplant fertilizer is the best option for your snake plant (you can also consider fertilizing snake plants with the likes of coffee grounds).
 Dilute the fertilizer following product instructions, then apply once in the early spring and again in the early summer.

 Snake plant leaves may indeed turn yellow if they don’t have the nutrients they need.
 However, overfertilizing your plants can be just as dangerous!